yashrs/Hackerone_Private_Hacktivity_Chrome_Extention/README.md

 After installation:

 - Open Hacktivity(https://hackerone.com/hacktivity).
-- Select Type `Disclosed`.
+- Select Type `Disclosed` from the left hand menu.
 If any other type is selected, it'll give 500 errors on the server side.
 - Sample URL is https://hackerone.com/hacktivity?querystring=&filter=type:public&order_direction=DESC&order_field=latest_disclosable_activity_at&followed_only=false&collaboration_only=false
 - Click on the extension icon, a popup will appear, click on yes to enable the extension and reload the page.
 You should now be seeing only the private reports on the hacktivity.